discord/dave-protocol/protocol.md

 Against these kinds of adversaries, working in collusion or independently, we specifically seek to provide:

 - **Confidentiality:** Only active and authorized participants should have access to the contents of end-to-end encrypted calls.
 Once a participant has left or otherwise been removed from the end-to-end encrypted call, they should no longer have access to further communications.
-When a participant joins a call, they do not have access to communiciations occuring prior to them joining.
+When a participant joins a call, they do not have access to communications occurring prior to them joining.
 - **Integrity:** Those who are not active participants should not have the ability to surreptitiously corrupt (tamper, forge, nor replay) end-to-end encrypted calls.
 - **Authenticity**: Participants should be able to clearly identify each other, and have sufficient information to trust that they are communicating with the participants that they expect.